pdjr-n2k/ROM106/README.md

 # ROM104 - NMEA 2000 relay output module

-__ROM104__ is an NMEA 2000 relay output module with four zero-volt SPDT latching relay output channels rated at 220VAC/5A, 30VDC/5A.

-The module is powered from the NMEA bus and has an LEN of 1.0.
+__ROM104__ is a relay output module compatible with the NMEA 2000 switchbank protocol implemented by PGN 127501 Binary Switch Status and PGN 127502 Binary Switch Control.

-A PCB nounted DIL switch allows the installer to connect a 120 Ohm resistor across host NMEA data bus permitting the module to be installed as either a drop node or a bus termination node.
+The module can be installed on its host NMEA bus as either a drop node or a termination node and is powered from the NMEA with an LEN of 1.0.

+Each relay output channel consists of a latching SPDT relay which presents CO, NC and NO connections through a zero-volt terminal block.

 The relay module's switchbank instance number is configured during installation using a DIL switch and four LED indicators are used to give a clear indication of the state of each relay.

-The module PCB provides solder pads for bus connection which can be used directly or for the installation of a user selected PCB terminal block or off-board connector.

 __ROM104__ accepts instructions for relay operation over the NMEA 2000 bus, responding to